Get Unstuck Now

 Sometimes you need a quick new insight or strategy to dive into the writing zone.
 More than the simplistic advice to ‘just do it’, these tried-and-true methods will get you started right away.

 I’ve only included a few of the articles I’ve written on this topic, because I know how easy it is to get stuck reading advice articles.
 Go on, now, get that pen fired up!

 As a girl, I would come home from the library every week with a big stack of books.
 Nothing has changed, except that I’ve devoted my life’s work to books and the people who write them.
 Here you’ll find a curated library of my books, my clients’ works, and books I know you’ll find inspiring and useful.

-- The Busy Women’s Guide to Writing a Book , Original Impulse, 2019
+- The Busy Woman’s Guide to Writing a World-Changing Book , Original Impulse, 2019

 - Create Your Writer’s Life: A Guide to Writing with Joy and Ease, Original Impulse, 2003, 2005, 2015

 - Visit Paris Like an Artist, Original Impulse, 2017

 - Chasing Sylvia Beach, Original Impulse, 2012 Available in Denver at The Book Bar

 - Cross the Finish Line: Overcome the Hurdles to Completion, Original Impulse, 2008, 2017

 - Go For It!
 Leading Tours for Fun and Profit, Great Escape Publishing, 2007

 - Creative Toolkit for Travelers, Original Impulse 2007